Lease Data Models

 """

-Handles schema validation, type coercion, and error isolation.
+Handles schema validation, ISO 8601 date coercion, and error isolation so a

 """